ICCB-Cologne/CNSistent/README.md

 #### Breakpoints

 Breakpoints are stored in a dictionary mapping a set of breakpoints to a chromosome.
-Boundaries are normally included, e.g.
+Boundaries are normally excluded, e.g.
 ```
 {
-    'chr1' : [0, 125000000, 249250621],
+    'chr1' : [125000000],
     ...
 }
 ```